promitor/docs/docs/resource-discovery/declaring-resource-discovery-groups.md

  with which the resources have to be annotated.
 - **Regions** - Defines a list of Azure regions in which the regions the resources are located.

-Here is an example of a full declaration:
+Here is an example of a full declaration using a custom cloud:

 ```yaml
 version: v1